barretov/Incomprehensible-ex/README.md

 # Incomprehensible Ex
-Sublime Text plugin to read or edit incomprehensible files as docx, odt, pdf, epub and more.
+Sublime Text plugin to read or edit incomprehensible extensions as docx, odt, pdf, epub and more.

 --------------------------------------------------------------------------------------------